evans398/voice_seq/README.md

 ## Resets, Presets, Channel Names

 "R" buttons next to weights, on/off, octave, and duration will reset each channel to the default.
 Preset box saves all weights, active channels, note transform values, algorithm selection, sequence, and sequence direction.
 The text at the top of each channel can be edited by the user to rename each channel.

+## Tips

+I still have a lot of creative exploration to do but I've found that using Ableton's Rotating Rhythm Generator or Arpeggiator can be nice for generating immediate results.
+Rapidly triggering notes with the arp and multiple channels can lead to some very cool textures.
+Try existing chord progressions or melodies composed for a single instrument and see how they sound with voice_seq.
+It pays off to spend a bit of time on the destination synths and overall mix especially if you're using a lot of active channels.
+Having some active channels with no destination instrument is a good way to add space, especially if you're using the arp or rhythm generator.